The Song of the Reeds: rewilding drama

 A collaboration between the University of East Anglia and East Norfolk Sixth Form College saw young adults work with experts from the College and the University to produce a new site-specific performance about climate change at RSPB Strumpshaw Fen, Norfolk.
 The project was supported by the Arts and Humanities Research Council (AHRC).

 Collaborating with partners, including the East Anglian Film Archive (EAFA) and Norfolk Record Office, Prof Waters wrote alternative voice-overs to films from EAFA’s collection representing East Anglia’s broads.
 He also shared a new monologue written especially for The Song of the Reeds.

 Watch these narrated archive films that explore the region’s unique natural heritage, offering a glimpse of the unseen lives of flora and fauna that call East Anglia’s natural habitats their home.

-In collaboration with Tangled Feet, this project will create a site-specific play.
-Its focus will be on the centrality of the role of nature, as we extricate ourselves from the pandemic.
+A collaboration with Tangled Feet, this site-specific play focused on the centrality of nature, as we extricate ourselves from the pandemic.

-The play will use innovative headphone-based drama, entertaining physical theatre and highly visual methods to reveal the potential of reserves as drama venues.
-It will synthesise the experiences and concerns emerging from the residency.
-It will put the reserves and their work into a larger public domain, animating their predicament in a mobilising fashion and modelling how theatre can be made in non-theatrical and non-urban settings.
+The play used innovative headphone-based drama, entertaining physical theatre and highly visual methods to reveal the potential of reserves as drama venues.
+It synthesised the experiences and concerns emerging from the research, putting the reserves and their work into a larger public domain, animating their predicament in a mobilising fashion and modelling how theatre can be made in non-theatrical and non-urban settings.